IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

   - Note that this is a stripped down environment where many coammnds are not available.
 For example, try `which ps`.
   - cd `/logs` to find the log files
   - cd `/liberty/wlp` to find the location of the liberty install
+  - cd `/liberty/wlp/usr/servers/defaultServer` to find the server configuration.
-  - cd `/liberty/wlp/usr/servers/defaultServer` to find the server congiruation.
-Note that the default server just runs without any application.
+  - cd `/opt/ibm/wlp/output` to find the workarea files required by the server runtime.
   - Exit from the container: `exit`

 - Cleanup: